thisishusseinali/GoDaddy-Microbusiness-Density-Forecasting/README.md

 * Competition host GoDaddy is the world’s largest services platform for entrepreneurs around the globe.
 They're on a mission to empower their worldwide community of 20+ million customers—and entrepreneurs everywhere—by giving them all the help and tools they need to grow online.

 * Your work will help better inform policymakers as they strive to make the world a better place for microbusiness entrepreneurs.
-This will have a real and substantial impact on communities across the country and will help our broader economy adapt to a constantly evolving world.
+This will have a real and substantial impact on communities across the country and will help our broader economy adapt to a constantly evolving world